daniielcg/daniielcg/README.md

 ## Featured Projects
 ### **Book Swap - An innovative marketplace**
-A platform where book lovers can exchange used books with features like:
+A platform where book lovers can exchange books with features like:
 - **Login and registration** with Firebase.
 - **Book listings** with advanced filters.
 - **Interactive chat** between users.